Glow-Lang/glow/future/README.md

 - Unrestricted open set of participants
 - Choice restricted to timeouts and open participation.
 - Shared state between multiple small interactions

+### Complex Auctions

+Dutch auctions with sealed bids, escrowed amount that must be larger than the bid (and equal to the bid if the sealed bid is not revealed), and other auctions that involve shared state, multiple UTXOs, etc.

+Required Features:
+- Shared state between multiple small interactions
+- Data structures across such shared state

 ### Fungible Tokens in native Glow style